 Configure Your Salesforce Org

-Configure a Salesforce org to develop and invoke Functions.
-Develop functions in scratch orgs with Dev Hub or in sandbox orgs.
+Configure a Salesforce org to develop and invoke Salesforce Functions.
+Develop your functions in scratch orgs with Dev Hub or in sandbox orgs.

 Only enable Dev Hub if you want to use scratch orgs.
 Skip this step if you're using sandbox orgs for development.

-Enable Salesforce Functions to create an authenticated connection for requests between your org and Salesforce Functions.
+Enable Salesforce Functions to create an authenticated connection for requests between your org and your functions.